-At GSWC, we offer a variety of customer education opportunities through our social channels listed above, as well as through a variety of in person conversations.
-We use our website and social channels to share the facts about the need for infrastructure investment and what our company is doing to ensure a dependable water system is available now and into the future.
+At GSWC, we offer a variety of customer education opportunities through our social channels company is doing to ensure a dependable water system is available now and into the future.
 We provide resources on water conservation, sharing the concern for the impacts of climate variability and the importance of careful use of our precious resources.
-We share timely information about water quality, keeping our customers current on emerging contaminants and what we're doing to protect the safety of the water supply.
-We also offer a speaker's bureau for community groups and classroom resources for teachers to help our communities stay informed and engaged in water issues.
+We share timely information about water quality, keeping our customers current on emerging contaminants and community groups and classroom resources for teachers to help our communities stay informed and engaged in water issues.
 During the COVID-19 pandemic, GSWC increased the use of virtual meeting technology and successfully hosted several public meetings in response to the ongoing California drought.
-Going forward, GSWC will continue to utilize virtual meeting technology to keep our customers and communities informed on water issues that are important to them and the community.
+Going forward, GSWC will continue to utilize virtual meeting technology to keep our customers and communities informed on water issues that are important to them and